csula/cs370-winter-2016/homework2/README.md

 * Each node also has a bias value `z(i,j)`
 * The value of the node `h(i,j) = s(i,j) * z(i,j)`

-In a real system, there is an additional value `J(k)` which represents the value of interaction between a node and its neighbors.
-Together they encode information we would like to solve.
-And in fact, we can generate or tune the desired `h`'s and `J`'s.
-TFor the purpose of this homework assignment, we will assume that both `s` and `h` are random.

 For small grids, it's trivial to calculate global minimum (maximum) of the entire grid space.
 However, for larger grids (e.g. `n = 1E10`), this is a daunting task!
 As such we rely on parallel programming.

+In a real system, there is an additional variable `J(k)` which represents the value of interaction between a node and its neighbors.
+Together they encode information we would like to solve.
+And in fact, we can generate or tune the desired `h`'s and `J`'s.  **For the purpose of this homework assignment, we will assume that both `s` and `h` are random and that the `J`'s are all `0`.**

 ## Objective